Cell Biology

 Th 4:30pm-6pm

 A comprehensive introduction to the molecular and mechanistic aspects of cell biology for graduate students in all programs.
 Emphasizes fundamental issues of cellular organization, regulation, biogenesis, and function at the molecular level.
-Prerequisites: none, but some knowledge of basic cell biology and biochemistry is assumed.
+Graduate Prerequisites: Some knowledge of basic cell biology and biochemistry is assumed.
 Students who have not taken courses in these areas can prepare by reading relevant sections in basic molecular cell biology texts.
 We recommend Pollard et al., Cell Biology (3rd ed., 2016), Alberts et al., Molecular Biology of the Cell (6th ed., 2014), or Lodish et al., Molecular Cell Biology (8th edition, 2016).
+Undergraduate Prerequisites: This is a graduate-level cell biology class.
+Any undergraduates wishing to enroll must have already taken MCDB 205.
+In addition, undergraduates are strongly encouraged to reach out to the course directors prior to enrollment.

 MW 1:45pm-3pm